How to Pre-Sell a Course: 8 Steps to Secure Sales Before You Launch

 There is nothing (and I mean absolutely nothing) that sells a course better than testimonials from happy customers.

-Assuming your preselling strategy worked, your course sales page will be chock full of praise from your early-access students to warm up prospective students to buy.
-You can’t get these testimonials without offering that early access though, and that’s where preselling becomes mission critical.
+Assuming your preselling strategy worked, your course sales page will be chock-full of praise from your early-access students to warm up prospective students to buy.
+You can’t get these testimonials without offering that early access, though, and that’s where preselling becomes mission-critical.

 Gather up these testimonials and pepper your sales page with them.
 Make sure to display them on your sales page and give your visitors a better picture of what your product or service can do for them.
 When your prospects see that you provide proven results, they feel more confident about clicking that ‘buy’ button.